koichi-murakami/g4python/README.md

 Geant4-Python interface.

 Formerly c++-python bridge was realized with Boost-Python.
-From Geant4 version 11, we migrate to use `pybind11` as a Python binding tool, and completely revise the toolset.
+From Geant4 version 11, we migrate to `pybind11` as a Python binding tool, and revise the toolset using pybind11.

 ## System Requirements